intel-analytics/BigDL-2.x/docs/readthedocs/source/doc/Chronos/QuickStart/chronos-anomaly-detector.md

-# Unsupervised Anomaly Detection using Chronos Anomaly Detector
+# Use Anomaly Detector for Unsupervised Anomaly Detection

 ---